zchsh/paper-mini-gen/README.md

   - Two of your boolean-offset polygons, one of the flipped vertically
   - [ ] Write (or find) a function to flip a set of x,y points vertically (ie on the horizontal axis)
   - This step should yield a set of regions compatible with `<polygon />` shapes

 - [ ] Add `06-union` step to `js-modules` setup
   - Takes the arranges polygon-compatible shapes as input
   - Executes a boolean addition on all the input shapes
   - This step should yield a set of regions compatible with `<polygon />` shapes
   - This step yields the outline of the paper mini (ideally one shape, may be more than one)
     - Could grab the largest area shape?
+Meh, many shapes is fine.
+Can use small feature filter at `trace` stage.

 - [ ] Add `07-layout` step to `js-modules` setup
   - Takes the set of points for the outline of the paper mini as input
   - Renders those points into an SVG (note, may have cutout regions, will use `<path />`)
   - Embeds the original image into the SVG, at the correct position (and z-index!)
   - This step should yield SVG artwork

 - [ ] Add `08-export` step to `js-modules` setup
   - Allow copying the final SVG to the clipboard (paste into Figma!)